 Part 1 Baptists in the Greenbrier Valley

 It boggles my mind that people doubt that this country was established by Christians.
-Most Christians, especially Baptists, never intended to impose their faith on others; however, their beliefs were extremely important to them, and they were willing to risk all for freedom of worship.
+Most Christians never intended to impose their faith on others; however, their beliefs were extremely important to them, and they were willing to risk all for freedom of worship.

-Having become a follower of Jesus Christ at an early age, I treasure every insight into the convictions of those who came before me.
+Having become a Christian at an early age, I treasure every insight into the convictions of those who came before me.
 Not only did they establish the country, they established me in the faith before I was even born.
 I am awed by and grateful for what they were able to do.

 One of the most significant ancestral accomplishments in my mind is the formation of the Old Greenbrier Baptist Church in Alderson, West Virginia.
 Strangely, Alderson is in both Monroe County and Greenbrier County.
 The photo (left, taken by my son when we were there in 2002) shows the building as it looks today, not the original building.
 However, as far as I can determine, the church is on the original site, and the cemetery is full of many early church members.
 (The photo at right was posted by Chris McVey at Findagrave.com.)
 The church was started by at least three of my direct ancestors: Bailey and Ann “Nancy” Wood and John Skaggs and first wife Katherine Skaggs.
 Since no one knows the parents of Bailey, Ann, or Katherine, it is possible they were not immigrants at the time but had been living here for several generations.
 However, they were new to this part of the country and had hope for a new future with the end of the Revolution in 1781.
 “Thirty-six days after the surrender at Yorktown, this church was organized by a company of twelve Baptists who had settled in this almost wilderness.”
 Their pastor was Rev. John Alderson, Jr., a true missionary and visionary in establishing Baptist principles where few had heard of them.
 “When this church was organized on November 24, 1781, it was the first church of any denomination in what is now all of southern West Virginia.”
 Despite starting with only those 12 Baptists, Baptist numbers have increased to millions who live in that region today.
-To get a more comprehensive understanding, please read the account of the 130th anniversary celebration, which was held in 1911.
-Here it is — an account preserved in West Virginia Archives and History.
+To get a more comprehensive understanding, please read about the church here.
 More about the Aldersons can be found here, thanks to the excellent scholarship of David Fridley.

 One of the most amazing things I’ve ever seen is a copy of the original church minutes, included below.
 Minutes 1.jpg